 Meet Jack, the original Red Strawberry Popcorn man since 1962.
 Here is his story:

-As of 2015, Jack has finally decided to retire full time.
-You see, Jack went from having a paper route as a teen, to joining the Navy and being on a ship during the Korean War.
+Jack was born in 1932.
+A time of many cultural changes and tough living here in America.
+Jack went from having a paper route as a teen, to joining the Navy and being on a ship during the Korean War.
 After returning from the war he became an electrician.
 He was a young electrician working with his Dad back in 1962, wiring a building in Rockford Illinois.
 While working one day, he heard a man walk up to him and say, "Hey Jack, I hear you like popcorn.
 Well, I'll bring you something tomorrow that you'll really like."

 The next day, this man brought Jack 10 small red ears of corn.
 He took them home and popped some up.
 He saved the rest to plant in the family garden across the street.
 Ask anyone who lived in the neighborhood of Court Street and Vernon Street in Rockford between 1920 and about 1985, everyone knew that garden on about 1/16th acre with all the yummy stuff growing in it.

 As time went on, Jack involved the rest of his family.
 Along with his wife Phoebe and 4 children, this has been a true family business.
 Each child, as they grew were given tasks equal to their appropriate age.
 I remember wanting to bag the corn when I was very young, but was not allowed to..."You are too little to handle this big bag, you will spill".
 Years later, I was the last son in the "nest", I would carry the corn up the stairs in 5 gallon buckets out to Dad in the garage, he would blow the chaff out of the corn and then put the corn in a big drum.
 Meanwhile I'd pick up two other empty buckets, and head back to the basement to fill them.
 This process seemed to go on for weeks.
 I must admit, carrying all that popcorn up and down stairs helped prepare me for my career in the Army.